 The fact that the European Carbon Emission Allowance price, as traded within the ETS, has risen from less than EUR eight per ton of CO2 in early 2018 to more than EUR 25 in September 2018 is a victory for the EU.
-In late 2017, the EU has passed some necessary ETS reforms after a decade-long slump in prices following the 2008 financial crisis.
+In late 2017, the EU has passed some necessary ETS reforms after a decade-long slump in prices following the financial crisis.

-Several factors have increased the carbon price recently.
+A number of factors have sent the carbon price higher.
 The most important factor is the EU's creation of the so-called Market Stability Reserve (MSR).
-The MSR is designed to mop up excess emission allowances that have built up in the past decade.
-"By doing this it is forcing polluters to chase after a lower number of carbon credits to remain compliant with the scheme, which carries large financial penalties for those who fail to amass enough credits relative to the amount of carbon they produce."
+The MSR is designed to mop up excess emission allowances that has built up in the past decade.
+"By doing this it is forcing polluters to chase after a lower number of carbon credits to remain compliant with the scheme, which carries large financial penalties for those who fail to amass enough credits relative to the amount of carbon they produce."5

-Prices have also been boosted by the extreme warm weather in Europe over the summer.
-The 2018 summer heatwave has affected nuclear power generation in France, lowered hydropower levels in Scandinavia, and decreased wind speeds in Germany, which has resulted in the consumption of increased amounts of polluting fuel in order to compensate.
+Prices have also been boosted by extreme weather in Europe over the summer.
+With the heatwave affecting nuclear power generation in France, lower hydropower levels in Scandinavia, and lower wind levels in Germany has meant that more polluting fuels were burnt to compensate.6

-Regarding effective carbon-pricing, however, the ETS is merely a means to an end.
-A common mistake made is that a high price for EU carbon allowances is used as a purpose, while EU ETS is only a tool to trigger carbon reduction.
+With regard to effective carbon-pricing, however, the ETS is merely a means to an end.
+A common mistake made is that targeting a high price for EU carbon allowances is used as a purpose, while EU ETS is only a tool to trigger carbon reduction.
 "The desired outcome is an ETS price of zero.
 After all, demand for these emission rights will drop to zero as soon as all processes will be decarbonized.
 The threat of a higher price for carbon emission allowances will help the energy intensive industries become more sustainable, but this cannot be a goal on its own."